michaeldmurphy1/decaf/README.md

 The option of this script is `-f` (`--folder`), as seen before, where your `processorName.merged` file is located.
 The output is stored as `hists/processorName.scaled`

+## Writing Notebooks

+To analyze the output of this reducing, we use Python in a Jupyter Notebook.
+To do this in real time on a remote connection, we need to run a starting and stopping script.

+One needs to make sure to pass a specific port when running `ssh` via the `-L` flag: ```ssh -L portNum:localhost:portNum <USERNAME>@cmslpc-sl7.fnal.gov```, where `portNum` is between 1000 and 10,000.
+If you need to make two remote connections (due to IP requirements), make sure you use the same `portNum` for both calls.

+From here, you can just call `source start_jupyter portNum` which will create an `access_Jupyter.log` file, holding an address you can just copy into a browser to connect you to your respository.

+When done, make sure to call `source stop_jupyter portNum` to clean up loose ends.

 ---

 This README is a work in progress